What is a kidney stone?

 You are more likely to get a kidney stone if you:

-- Are male.
-Kidney stones happen more often in men, but the number of women who get kidney stones has been growing.
+- Were assigned male at birth.
+Kidney stones happen more often in people assigned male at birth, but the number of people assigned female at birth who get kidney stones has been growing.

 - Have had a stone in the past.
-Once you’ve had one stone, you are more likely to get more.
+Once you’ve had 1 stone, you are more likely to get more.

 These are factors you can control: